Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the only person that can punch a cyclops between the eye.
+Jayesh reports noobs and the noobs automaticly be banned from (Insert online site here) unlike the others

-Updated on: [5/1/2025]
+Updated on: [6/1/2025]
 <!-- #jokeEnd -->